Resistor Calculator guide

 How to use the Resistor Calculator

 The Resistor Calculator turns common 4-band color codes into a nominal resistance and tolerance range.
 It is made for electronics study and quick component identification.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Resistor Calculator